 BJA welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
-Any others must be proposed as subrecipients (subgrantees).1 The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire project.
-Only one application per lead applicant will be considered in each category; however, a subrecipient may be part of multiple proposals.
+Any others must be proposed as subrecipients (subgrantees).
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering the funding and managing the entire program.
+Under this solicitation, only one application by any particular applicant entity will be considered.
+An entity may, however, be proposed as a subrecipient (subgrantee) in more than one application.